thudoann/thudoann.github.io/_posts/2022-11-19-Anh-Thu's-Portfolio.md

 ---
 layout: post
 title: Anh Thu's Portfolio
-subtitle: A glimpse of the projects I've been working on
+subtitle: A glimpse of the some projects I've been working on
 gh-repo: thudoann
 gh-badge: [star, fork, follow]
 cover-img: /assets/img/computer-typing.gif